christopher5106/christopher5106.github.io/_posts/2016-07-14-element-research-torch-rnn-tutorial.markdown

 ![simple RNN]({{ site.url }}/img/rnn.png)

-### Compute the hidden state
+**Compute the hidden state**

 Let's build a simple recurrent network with an hidden state of size 7 to predict the new word in a dictionary of 10 words :

 $$ h_t = \sigma(W_{hh} h_{t−1} + W_{xh} X_t) $$

-The $$ W_{xh} $$ is a kind of word embedding where the multiplication with the word index produce the vector representing the word in the high dimensionnal space (in this case it's a 7-dim space).
+The $$ W_{xh} $$ is a kind of word embedding where the multiplication with the word index produces the vector representing the word in the embedding space (in this case it's a 7-dim space).

 This equation is implemened by the Reccurent layer :